 Dengue infection can vary from mild to acute illness.
 In most people, the symptoms of dengue fever start within 4-7 days after the bite of an infected mosquito.
 Symptoms of Dengue fever in adults, as well as children, are difficult to identify as they are similar to symptoms of malaria and typhoid fever.
-It might become a challenge for some to identify symptoms of dengue fever.
+It might become a challenge for some to recognize signs of dengue fever.

 The most severe type of dengue is dengue shock syndrome, symptoms of which include: